context-space/context-space/web/content/blogs/Beyond-Integrations.md

 image: https://cdn-bucket.tos-cn-hongkong.volces.com/resources/header01_1752144272539.jpg
 ---

-# What is Context Engineering?
-Why We Believe the Future Starts with MCP and Integrations
+# Beyond Integrations: How to Build the Future of AI with Context Engineering

 > "When in every industrial-strength LLM app, context engineering is the delicate art and science of filling the context window with just the right information for the next step. " — Andrej Karpathy

-In the race to build smarter AI systems, the industry's spotlight has long been on prompt engineering.
-But as practitioners and organizations push LLMs into more complex workflows — customer support, autonomous agents, copilots — we're learning the hard way: **prompts aren't enough**.
+In the race to build smarter AI systems, the industry has focused heavily on prompt engineering.
+But as practitioners and organizations push LLMs into more complex workflows like customer support, autonomous agents, and copilots, one thing is becoming clear: **prompts aren't enough**.

 The real unlock lies in a deeper architectural shift: **context engineering**.

 ## What is Context Engineering?

-Context engineering is the emerging discipline of designing the infrastructure, processes, and protocols that give AI agents access to high-quality, relevant, and persistent context — across time, data sources, and interactions.
+Context engineering is the emerging discipline of designing the infrastructure, processes, and protocols that give AI agents access to high-quality, relevant, and persistent context across time, data sources, and interactions.

-Where prompt engineering focuses on optimizing single inputs to LLMs, context engineering builds the *information ecosystem* around the model:
+Whereas prompt engineering focuses on optimizing single inputs to LLMs, context engineering builds the information ecosystem around the model:

 | Aspect      | Prompt Engineering           | Context Engineering                               |
 | ----------- | ---------------------------- | ------------------------------------------------- |